uazgraduatecollege/azgrad-drupal-ldap/README.developers.md

 ## Setting up a development environment

-To quickly get up and running without using a production system to query against you can make us of Docker.
+To quickly get up and running without using a production system to query against you can make use of Docker.
 An example configuration is provided in the docs directory based on the Harry Potter schools.

-The following script based on a script by [Laudanum](https://github.com/Laudanum) populates a Docker instance as required (adjust paths where necessary for your *.ldif files):
+The following script - based on a script by [Laudanum](https://github.com/Laudanum) - populates a Docker instance as required (adjust paths where necessary for your *.ldif files):

 ```bash